typed-typings/npm-ramda/README.md

 The definitions are reorganized and updated and are more or less compatible with Ramda v0.18.0.
 The API of Ramda is not stable yet.

 This needs to be done:
-- include all functions of v0.18.0
+- include all functions of the latest Ramda version (currently 0.19.1)
 - reorganize functions by categories (List, Object, Function, etc)
 - find a elegant way to reflect the Ramda categories into TypeScript interface names that are displayed when hovering over a function.
 At to moment `R.List.<function name>` is displayed, regardless of the real category a function resides.